TannerHollaway/ReplacingHomeRouterWithOPNsense/README.md

 ## Project Overview

 This project deploys OPNsense as a dedicated firewall and router on a Dell Optiplex 3040 SFF, replacing a consumer router and establishing the foundation for a fully segmented home network.
-The setup uses a double NAT topology with the existing ISP router upstream, and OPNsense managing all internal routing, DHCP, DNS, and firewall enforcement.
+The setup uses a double NAT topology (later changed to single NAT as double NAT causes issues) with the existing ISP router upstream, and OPNsense managing all internal routing, DHCP, DNS, and firewall enforcement.

 This is Part 1 of a multi-part home lab series: